-The Haute-Vienne department of Limousin has great cycling routes to suit all abilities, particularly the more casual cyclist and families.
+The Haute-Vienne department of te old Limousin region has great cycling routes to suit all abilities, particularly the more casual cyclist and families.
 Local cyclist Chris Nightingale sent us this overview of what you can expect from a cycling holiday in Haute-Vienne.

 For many years, Haute-Vienne was a little-known leisure cyclists’ paradise with wide, (mostly) traffic-free roads that ran through a rolling landscape of fields and forests.
 Today, while it's attracting more and more cyclists each year, its roads remain a pleasure to cruise along, the sun blazing on your back as the beauty of the region slides silently past you.

-Haute-Vienne is a department in the Limousin region of France.
+Haute-Vienne is a department in the old Limousin region of France (now part of the larger Nouvelle-Aquitaine region).
 Named after the Vienne River, it borders the departments of Creuse and Corrèze (also in Limousin), Dordogne to the south in Aquitaine, Charente and Vienne to the west in Poitou-Charentes, and Indre to the north in the Centre department.

 Where to start

 If you are looking for somewhere new to cycle or just trying to recapture the feeling of freedom that you remember from your youth, the roads, lanes and byways if Haute-Vienne may be the place for you.
 More than 2,000 km of marked paths criss-cross Haute-Vienne, all of them suitable for walkers and many also for cyclists.
 Randonnée Haute-Vienne has a searchable database of rides in the department, as well as a map.